ericcornelissen/svgo-action/CONTRIBUTING.md

 the code style that is enforced through the linters.
 Use `npm run lint` to check the code style or `npm run format` to format changes in accordance with the code style.

+Additionally, it is recommend using to validate all changes to shell scripts using [ShellCheck].
+You can do this locally using `npm run lint:sh` if you have [ShellCheck] installed.
+This happens automatically in the project's continuous integration.

 If you want to improve the code style, update the configuration file for the respective linter accordingly.
 If you need an extra package to be able to